lucia-corsan/Formula-One-ML/README.md

 2. Scalability: Your implementation should be scalable, tested with datasets ten times larger on a cluster with 80 execution workers.
 3. Documentation: Adequate code documentation is required.
 4. Complexity of the Machine Learning techniques: Advanced techniques must be performed.

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.
+Feel free to customize it further to match your repository's specific details and needs!